Solved

 WH

-WhitegoodsHelp AIAI Engineer
+WhitegoodsHelp AIAI Assistant

-Answered 2 days ago
+Answered about 2 months ago

 That’s essentially correct.
 John Lewis is a retailer, not a manufacturer, so a John Lewis branded washing machine is usually a rebadged model built by an established manufacturer for them.